SEVEN Awesome Speech Therapy Toys for Summer

 If you read my post on toy selection, then you already know the four important features that I consider in a toy for enhancing speech and language development.
+Speech therapy toys play a crucial role in engaging children and promoting their communication skills in an enjoyable way.
 Since I am a big fan of summer, I thought I would share some of my favorite summertime toys to support communication development for some fun in the sun.
 You will find that my recommendations are free of noises, bells, and whistles, so no need to stock up on batteries or worry about recharging something.

 New Sprouts Camp Out by Learning Resources is most appropriate for children between 2-5 years old.
 Here are some suggestions for building communication: